'Someone's Going To Get Killed': Ga. Official Blasts GOP Silence On Election Threats

 "It has to stop," he said.
 "Mr. President, you have not condemned these actions or this language.
 Senators, you have not condemned this language or these actions.
 This has to stop.
 We need you to step up.
 And if you take a position of leadership, show some."

-Sterling said the proverbial straw that broke the camel's back was a report that a Gwinnett County technician was outed and receiving death threats after a video circulated online purportedly showing him manipulating data as part of an official recount.
+Sterling said the situation came to a head with a report that a Gwinnett County technician was outed and receiving death threats after a video circulated online purportedly showing him manipulating data as part of an official recount.

+"A 20-something tech in Gwinnett County today has death threats and a noose put out saying he should be hung for treason because he was transferring a report on batches from an EMS to a county computer so he could read it," Sterling said.

-Tuesday afternoon, police were called to a Gwinnett County location where a man who was livestreaming had followed workers he believed were secretly transporting voting machines in violation of a court order.
-On the video, an officer explained that boxes were full of office phones, and told the man he was trespassing.
+Tuesday afternoon, police were called to a Gwinnett County location where a man who was livestreaming video followed workers he believed were secretly transporting voting machines in violation of a court order.
+In the video, an officer explained that boxes were full of office phones and told the man he was trespassing.

 Sterling said those leaders, especially Perdue and Loeffler, need to "step up" and fight back against conspiracies.